 Adopting healthy behaviors, such as not smoking, eating well, being active, and staying at a healthy weight, might help as well, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of melanoma or other cancers.

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of melanoma progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-If melanoma does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
+If melanoma does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, your overall health, and other factors.
 For more on how recurrent cancer is treated, see Treatment of Melanoma Skin Cancer by Stage.
 For more general information on dealing with a recurrence, see Understanding Recurrence.

 People who’ve had melanoma can still get other cancers.
 In fact, melanoma survivors are at higher risk for getting some other types of cancer:

 The most common second cancer in survivors of skin melanoma is another skin cancer.